Cervical cancer develops in the cervix (the lower part of the uterus).

 If cervical cancer is diagnosed, its exact size and locations (its stage) are determined.
-Staging begins with a physical examination of the pelvis.
-Various procedures (such as cystoscopy, a chest x-ray, and sigmoidoscopy) can be used to determine whether the cancer has spread to nearby tissues or to distant parts of the body.
-Other procedures, such as computed tomography (CT), magnetic resonance imaging (MRI), a barium enema, bone and liver scans, and positron emission tomography (PET) may be done.
+Staging begins with a physical examination of the pelvis and a chest x-ray.
+Usually, computed tomography (CT), magnetic resonance imaging (MRI), or a combination of CT and positron emission tomography (PET) is done to determine whether the cancer has spread to nearby tissues or to distant parts of the body.
+If these procedures are not available, doctors may do other procedures to check specific organs, such as cystoscopy (bladder), sigmoidoscopy (colon), or IV urography (urinary tract).

-Prognosis depends on the stage of the cancer (see Cancers of the Female Reproductive System: Staging Cancers of the Female Reproductive System*).
+Prognosis depends on the stage of the cancer.
 The percentages of women who are alive 5 years after diagnosis and treatment are

 If the cancer is going to recur, it usually does so within 2 years.

-A newly developed vaccine targets the types of HPV that cause most cervical cancer (and genital warts).
-The vaccine can help prevent cervical cancer but does not treat it.
-Three doses of the vaccine are given (see Immunization: Human Papillomavirus).
-The first is followed by one 2 months and one 6 months after the first.
-Being vaccinated before becoming sexually active is best, but even if women are already sexually active, they should be vaccinated.
-(Using condoms during intercourse can help prevent spread of HPV.)
+The HPV vaccine targets the types of HPV that cause most cervical cancers (and genital warts and other cancers, including those of the anus, vagina, penis, throat, and esophagus).
+The vaccine can help prevent cervical and other cancers but does not treat them.
+Three doses of the vaccine are given (see see Human Papillomavirus).
+The first dose is followed by a dose 2 months later.
+The last dose is given 6 months after the first.
+Doctors recommend that girls (and boys) be vaccinated at age 11 or 12, but children can be vaccinated as early as age 9.
+Being vaccinated before becoming sexually active is best, but even if girls or women are already sexually active, they should be vaccinated.

 Chemotherapy, usually with cisplatin and topotecan, is sometimes recommended.
 However, chemotherapy reduces the cancer's size and controls its spread in only 15 to 25% of women treated, and this effect is usually only temporary.